thepeoplesbourgeois/apollonius/README.md

 # Apollonius

-An experimental lightweight client for looking up videos in The Internet Archive.
+An experimental lightweight client for watching videos from The Internet Archive.

 #### Choice of name